Doctor Mike: Early life

 Varshavski was given the nickname "Doctor Mike" during his high school years by friends who came to him for sports-related injuries.
-After seeing his father's relationship with his patients, Varshavski wanted to become a doctor.
+After seeing his father's relationship with his patients, he wanted to become a doctor.
 He enrolled in the New York Institute of Technology and was accepted for an accelerated, seven-year combined track for a bachelor's degree in life sciences and a medical degree (Doctor of Osteopathic Medicine) upon completion of the undergraduate program.
-In 2014, he started residency at Atlantic Health System's Overlook Medical Center’s Family Medicine program, which he completed in 2017.
-During his first year in the program, his mother died of leukemia, and he decided to move back in with his father.
+During his first year in the NYIT medical portion of the accelerated program, his mother died of leukemia, and he decided to move back in with his father.
+In 2014, he started a residency at Atlantic Health System's Overlook Medical Center's Family Medicine program, which he completed in 2017.

+He also participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.

 Career

 In early 2012, Varshavski joined Instagram to document his life as a medical student and combat the notion that "you can't have a life in medical school".
+He uses his social media to provide health information.

-Varshavski gained media attention in August 2015 when BuzzFeed published an article about him titled "Um, You Really Need To See This Hot Doctor And His Dog" that highlighted his good looks and his relationship with his dog, a husky named Roxy.
+Varshavski gained media attention in August 2015 when BuzzFeed published an article about him titled "Um, You Really Need To See This Hot Doctor And His Dog" that highlighted his good looks and his relationship with his dog, a Husky named Roxy.
 That November, People magazine named him "the Sexiest Doctor Alive" in its Sexiest Man Alive issue, popularizing his Instagram account.

-Varshavski uses his social media to provide health information to millennials.

 In 2017, a year after he launched his YouTube channel, Varshavski gave a TEDx Talk on "The epidemic of the 'I Know It All' expert" at a TEDxMonteCarlo event.
 The video of that speech has been viewed more than 3 million times.

 In 2018, after his residency, he joined Chatham Family Medicine, a family practice with Atlantic Health System, in Chatham, New Jersey.

-COVID-19 pandemic

 During the COVID-19 pandemic, Varshavski reconfigured his YouTube videos to answer people's questions about the virus.
-Varshavski debunked many of Judy Mikovits' claims about COVID-19 from the conspiracy film, Plandemic.
-In March 2020, Varshavski interviewed Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), about the pandemic.
+He debunked many of Judy Mikovits' claims about COVID-19 from the conspiracy film, Plandemic.
+In March 2020, he interviewed Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), about the pandemic.

-On November 12, 2020, for his 31st birthday, Varshavski traveled to Miami to attend a beach party that was also attended by a number of other people without masks, during the COVID-19 pandemic.
-Footage of the event was posted on Instagram and went viral, particularly on Reddit.
-On November 18, Varshavski apologized for his actions in a YouTube video, saying he "messed up" and he needed "to do better."
-His attendance of the party was criticized by medical professionals.
-Bioethicist Arthur Caplan, director of the division of medical ethics at NYU Langone Health, said Varshavski "fails completely in being an appropriate role model and he should be called out, and he deserves even more criticism than he's getting so far."
+Varshavski came under criticism in November 2020 for being seen partying maskless during the COVID-19 pandemic.
+He addressed the controversy in a response video posted on a secondary channel on November 27, 2020.

+In 2025, Varshavski delivered the keynote address at PatientPoint’s annual Upfront conference, emphasizing the role of healthcare professionals in digital media.